FIND A BOOK

 , ,

-From November 11–17, we celebrate National Young Readers Week.
+The second week of November we celebrate National Young Readers Week.
 I wish that all young readers had access to the books we celebrate every day on the Almanac.
 Today we’ll look at one, published in 1993, which I consider a contemporary classic, Rodman Philbrick’s Freak the Mighty.
-When I first read this book about ten years [...]
+When I first read this book about […]

 Humor, School, Special Needs